-All data and information concerning areas affected by fires are presented as one of outcomes of LULUCF 1 project in a separate document40.
+All data and information concerning areas affected by fires are presented as one of outcomes of LULUCF 1 project in a separate document38.

-Based on the conducted analyses it was determined that Cropland areas were not affected by fires in the period 19902-014.
-Cropland areas were affected by fires in 2015 and the estimation of emissions were performed for this year for this year.
+Based on the conducted analyses it was determined that Cropland areas were not affected by fires in the period 1990-2014.
+Cropland areas were affected by fires in 2015 and the estimation of emissions for this category were performed for the first time in NIR 2017.